unifiedcontrolsystem/dai-ds/README.md

     java-11-openjdk
     java-11-openjdk-devel
     ```
-__NOTE:__ Examine the docker-build/Dockerfile to how its done for a docker
+__NOTE:__ Examine the docker-build/Dockerfile for how it's done for a docker
     container.

 2. If a proxy is required for external access then please make sure of the